 Many of the SIEM products and managed SIEM services available today meet the needs of a wide variety of organizations.
 Taking every characteristic of every one of them into account is not feasible, so this article focuses on the features of the most widely used SIEM products and systems.

-The architecture of SIEM services and products
+The architecture of SIEM products and services

+SIEM systems and products serve two purposes: providing centralized security logging and reporting for an organization and aiding in the detection, analysis and mitigation of security incidents.
 Each of these SIEM architectures has its own advantages and disadvantages, and no architecture is generally superior to the others.

-Another important aspect of SIEM architecture is how log data is transferred from each log source to the SIEM.
+Another important aspect of SIEM architecture is how it transfers log data from each log source.
 There are two basic approaches: agent-based and agentless.
-Agent-based means a software agent is installed on each host that generates logs, and this agent is responsible for extracting, processing and transmitting the data to the SIEM server.
+Agent-based means an installed software agent is installed on each host that generates logs, and this agent is responsible for extracting, processing and transmitting the data to the SIEM server.

 Typical environments suitable for SIEM systems

-Since that time, SIEMs have evolved to become an important core security component for nearly every organization.
-As the number of sources of security log entries has grown, so has the need to view, analyze and report on the contents of those log entries from a single console.
+Since that time, SIEM systems have evolved to become a core security component for nearly every organization.
+As the number of sources of security log entries has grown, so has the need to view, analyze and report on the security events covered by those log entries from a single console.

 The costs of adopting, deploying and managing SIEM systems

-In terms of robustness, some SIEMs offer a "light" solution that provides basic log management and reporting capabilities without the advanced analysis techniques and other features that other SIEMs support.
-These "light" SIEMs are considerably less expensive to acquire.
+In terms of robustness, some SIEMs offer a light solution that provides basic log management and reporting capabilities without the advanced analysis techniques and other features that other SIEMs support.
+These light options are considerably less expensive to acquire.

-SIEM products and services serve two purposes: providing centralized security logging and reporting for an organization, and aiding in the detection, analysis and mitigation of security incidents.
-SIEM products and services are available through several architectures.
-Today's SIEM offerings are invaluable to organizations of nearly every size, if for no other reason than they centralize and automate aspects of security compliance reporting.
+SIEM products and services serve two purposes: providing centralized security logging and reporting for an organization and aiding in the detection, analysis and mitigation of security events.
+SIEM technology is available in several architectures.